muindetuva/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner - Changes owner of file hello.
 4-empty - Creates empty file called hello.
 5-execute - Adds execute permission for the owner of hello.
+6-multiple_permisions - Adds multiple permissions to a file at once"